cosmos/sdk-tutorials/starport-blog/01-index.md

 }
 ```

 `CreatePost` creates a key by concatenating a post prefix with an ID.
-If you look back at how our store looks, you’ll notice keys have prefixes `post-0bae9f7d-20f8-4b51-9d5c-af9103177d66` in this case `post-` .
+If you look back at how our store looks, you’ll notice keys have prefixes, which is why `post-0bae9f7d-20f8-4b51-9d5c-af9103177d66` contained the prefix `post-` .
 The reason for this is you have one store, but you might want to keep different types of objects in it, like posts and users.
-Prefixing keys with `post-` and `user-` allows you to share one namespace between different types of objects.
+Prefixing keys with `post-` and `user-` allows you to share one storage space between different types of objects.

 ## x/blog/types/key.go